7thAAC/7thAAC.github.io/index.md

 The registration fee will cover morning and afternoon tea, as well as a barbecue lunch on one of the days of the conference.

-We will also have an individually funded conference dinner.
+We will also have an individually funded conference dinner at the [Notting Hill Hotel](https://www.nottinghillhotel.com.au/) on Thursday 23rd November.

 There is limited travel support available for students.
 If you would like to apply for this support, please email [Santiago Barrera Acevedo](mailto:santiago.barrera.acevedo@monash.edu?subject=Student%20funding%20application%20for%20AAC) with a letter of support from your supervisor and an approximate budget of your expenses.